ocaml/dune/doc/reference/cram.rst

 - If a line starts with ``␣␣$␣`` (``␣`` denoting a space character), the rest is a command.
-- If it starts with ``␣␣>␣``, the rest is the continuation of a command (continuation lines must immediately follow a command)
+- If it starts with ``␣␣>␣``, the rest is the continuation of a command (continuation lines must immediately follow a command).
 - If it start with ``␣␣`` and something else, the rest is the expected output or exit code of the previous command.
 - Everything else is a comment.